French battleship Liberté: Design

 Liberté had an overall length of 135.25 m, a beam of 24.25 m and an average draft of 8.2 m.
 She displaced 14900 MT at full load and was fitted with a ram bow.
 The battleship was powered by three 4-cylinder vertical triple-expansion steam engines, each driving one propeller shaft using steam provided by twenty-two Belleville boilers.
 The engines were rated at 17500 CV and were intended to give the ship a speed of 18 kn.
-While Libertés sea trials data has not survived, each of her sister ships exceeded a speed of 19 kn.
+While Liberté's sea trials data has not survived, each of her sister ships exceeded a speed of 19 kn.
 Coal storage amounted to 1800 MT, which provided a maximum range of 8400 nmi at a cruising speed of 10 kn.
 She had a crew of 32 officers and 710 enlisted men.

-Libertés main battery consisted of four 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft of the superstructure.
+Liberté's main battery consisted of four 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft of the superstructure.
 Her secondary armament consisted of ten 194 mm Modèle 1902 guns; six were mounted in single turrets, and four in casemates in the hull.
 The single turrets were arranged in pairs, one set abreast the forward funnels, another two amidships, and the third pair abreast the rear funnel.
 She also carried thirteen 65 mm Modèle 1902 guns and ten 47 mm Modèle 1902 guns for defense against torpedo boats.
 The ship was armed with two 450 mm torpedo tubes, which were submerged in the hull on the broadside.

 The waterline armor belt of the Liberté class was 280 mm thick amidships and reduced to 180 mm at the ends of the ships.
 It was connected to the two armored decks; the upper deck was 54 mm thick while the lower deck was 51 mm thick, with 70 mm sloped sides.
 The main battery guns were protected by up to 360 mm of armor on the fronts of the turrets, while the secondary turrets had 156 mm of armor on the faces.
 The casemates were protected with 174 mm of steel plate.
 The conning tower had 266 mm thick sides.